 \subsubsection{Data-Preprocessing}

-Following \citet{singh2022dataefficient}, we choose the processed image sample size to be 480 × 480 to avoid empty tiles issues.
-To ensure uniformity, the image input size to the model remains consistent across all three datasets, as illustrated below.
+Following \citet{singh2023data}, we chose the processed image sample size to be 480 × 480 to avoid empty tile issues.
+To ensure uniformity, the image input size for the model remains consistent across all three datasets, as illustrated below.
 For the Dermatomyositis dataset, since it contains images of uniform sizes 1408$\times$1876 each, we tiled them to a size of 480$\times$480 and then used blank padding at the edges to make them fit in 480$\times$480 sizes.
-This results in 12 tiled sub-images per sample and then resized to 224$\times$224.
+This results in 12 tiled sub-images per sample, which are then resized to 224$\times$224.
 In contrast, the Dermofit and the ISIC2017 datasets contain images of different sizes.
 Since the two datasets are about skin lesions, they have significantly denser and larger mask labels than the Dermatomyositis dataset.
 Thus, a different image preprocessing step is applied to the latter two datasets: bilinear interpolation to 480 × 480 followed by a resize to 224 $\times$224.